Record Quarterly Operating Revenues of $286.9 million, up 18%

 |2018||% of |

 Our variable expenses include variable compensation paid to traders and risk management consultants, bonuses paid to operational, administrative, and executive employees, transaction-based clearing expenses and introducing broker commissions.
-We seek to make non-interest expenses variable to the greatest extent possible, and to keep fixed costs low.
+We seek to make non-interest expenses variable to the greatest extent possible, and to keep our fixed costs as low as possible.

-Variable expenses were 59% of total expenses in the current period compared to 63% in the prior year period.
-Non-variable expenses increased $12.8 million, or 17%, year-over-year, primarily driven by our acquisitions of Carl Kliem S.A., PayCommerce Financial Solutions, LLC, CoinInvest GmbH, European Precious Metal Trading GmbH and GMP Securities LLC, as well as the launch of our securities prime brokerage initiative and our expansion efforts in Canada.
-While we view these acquisitions and expansion efforts as long-term strategic decisions, they resulted in a pre-tax net losses of $3.5 million and $7.3 million for the third quarter and year to date periods, respectively.
+Variable expenses were 62% of total expenses in the current period compared to 61% in the prior year period.
+Non-variable expenses, excluding bad debts and the recoveries and bad debt on physical coal, increased $13.7 million, or 18%, year-over-year, primarily driven by our acquisitions of Carl Kliem S.A., PayCommerce Financial Solutions, LLC, CoinInvest GmbH, European Precious Metal Trading GmbH and GMP Securities LLC, as well as the launch of our securities prime brokerage initiative and our expansion efforts in Canada.
+While we view these acquisitions and expansion efforts as long-term strategic decisions, they resulted in a pre-tax net losses of $3.0 million and $10.3 million for the current quarter and fiscal year, respectively.

 Unallocated Costs and Expenses